Purpose

 Create a database table.

-obclient> CREATE TABLE tbl1 (c1 INT PRIMARY KEY, c2 VARCHAR(50)); Query OK, 0 rows affectedCreate an indexed table.
+obclient> CREATE TABLE tbl1 (c1 INT PRIMARY KEY, c2 VARCHAR(50)); Query OK, 0 rows affectedCreate a table with an index.

-obclient> CREATE TABLE tbl4 (c1 INT PRIMARY KEY, c2 INT) PARTITION BY HASH(c1) PARTITIONS 8; Query OK, 0 rows affectedCreate a RANGE-KEY-subpartitioned table.
+obclient> CREATE TABLE tbl4 (c1 INT PRIMARY KEY, c2 INT) PARTITION BY HASH(c1) PARTITIONS 8; Query OK, 0 rows affectedCreate a table with a range partition as the primary partition and a key partition as the subpartition.

-obclient> CREATE TABLE tbl5 (c1 INT, c2 INT, c3 INT) PARTITION BY RANGE(c1) SUBPARTITION BY KEY(c2, c3) SUBPARTITIONS 5 (PARTITION p0 VALUES LESS THAN(0), PARTITION p1 VALUES LESS THAN(100)); Query OK, 0 rows affectedCreate a table that uses
+obclient> CREATE TABLE tbl5 (c1 INT, c2 INT, c3 INT) PARTITION BY RANGE(c1) SUBPARTITION BY KEY(c2, c3) SUBPARTITIONS 5 (PARTITION p0 VALUES LESS THAN(0), PARTITION p1 VALUES LESS THAN(100)); Query OK, 0 rows affectedCreate a table with two columns: one of type

-gbkfor one column andutf8for the other column.obclient> CREATE TABLE tbl6 (c1 VARCHAR(10), c2 VARCHAR(10) CHARSET GBK COLLATE gbk_bin) DEFAULT CHARSET utf8 COLLATE utf8mb4_general_ci; Query OK, 0 rows affectedEnable encoding and
+gbkand another of typeutf8.obclient> CREATE TABLE tbl6 (c1 VARCHAR(10), c2 VARCHAR(10) CHARSET GBK COLLATE gbk_bin) DEFAULT CHARSET utf8 COLLATE utf8mb4_general_ci; Query OK, 0 rows affectedEnable encoding and use

-zstdcompression for the table and reserve 5% of space for macroblocks.obclient> CREATE TABLE tbl7 (c1 INT, c2 INT, c3 VARCHAR(64)) COMPRESSION 'zstd_1.0' ROW_FORMAT DYNAMIC PCTFREE 5; Query OK, 0 rows affectedCreate a table named
+zstdcompression, with 5% space reserved for macroblocks.obclient> CREATE TABLE tbl7 (c1 INT, c2 INT, c3 VARCHAR(64)) COMPRESSION 'zstd_1.0' ROW_FORMAT DYNAMIC PCTFREE 5; Query OK, 0 rows affectedCreate a table

-tbl8and set the DOP to3.obclient> CREATE TABLE tbl8(c1 INT PRIMARY KEY, c2 INT) PARALLEL 3; Query OK, 0 rows affectedUse the auto-increment column as the partitioning key.
+tbl8and set the parallelism to3.obclient> CREATE TABLE tbl8(c1 INT PRIMARY KEY, c2 INT) PARALLEL 3; Query OK, 0 rows affectedUse an auto-increment column as the partitioning key.

-systenant and create a unit.obclient> CREATE RESOURCE UNIT IF NOT EXISTS 2c5g MAX_CPU 2, MEMORY_SIZE '5G'; Query OK, 0 rows affectedCreate a resource pool and set
+obclient> CREATE RESOURCE UNIT IF NOT EXISTS 2c5g MAX_CPU 2, MEMORY_SIZE '5G'; Query OK, 0 rows affectedCreate a resource pool with a unit number of 2.

-obmysqluser tenant created in step 3 and create a replicated table.obclient> USE test; Database changed obclient> CREATE TABLE dup_t1(c1 INT) DUPLICATE_SCOPE = 'cluster'; Query OK, 0 rows affected(Optional) View the broadcast log stream.
-The replicated table is created on this log stream.
+obmysqluser tenant created in step 3 and create a replicated table.obclient> USE test; Database changed obclient> CREATE TABLE dup_t1(c1 INT) DUPLICATE_SCOPE = 'cluster'; Query OK, 0 rows affected(Optional) View the broadcast log stream information.
+The replicated table will be created on this log stream.

 obclient> INSERT INTO dup_t1 VALUES(1); Query OK, 1 row affected obclient> SELECT * FROM dup_t1; +------+ | c1 | +------+ | 1 | +------+ 1 row in set